Effective April 22, 2021, FBA restock limits are now set at the storage-type level. Instead of at the ASIN-level.

 Letting your products go out of stock can spell disaster for your listing.
 And on the other hand, overstocking can lead to costly storage fees that damage your bottom line.
 How do tiptoe the line of optimal inventory management?
 We look at into what to consider and what it takes to find the balance for FBA storage.

-How are the restock limits decided?
+How restock limits are decided.

 Restock limits are determined based on past and forecasted sales.
 Subsequently, this would mean your restock limitations are never too little or too much, which should be a sigh of relief for sellers.